How to Create a WordPress Website in 2026: Step-by-Step Guide

 • Email Newsletter Signup – Use Mailchimp or ConvertKit integration.

 • E-Commerce (if selling) – Install WooCommerce to add a full store.
+You can also install e-commerce plugins like Surecart and Fluentcart.
+Check the comparison here.

 Example: If you’re a food blogger, you can install WP Recipe Maker to display recipes beautifully.